 Recent CTE news stories about young adults and ecumenism

-Join us on Tuesday 21 May, 6 – 7pm for the latest webinar in the Ecumenism: The Next Generation series.
+Join us for the latest webinar in the Ecumenism: The Next Generation series to hear from young chaplains from across our Member Churches.

 Find out more about the Bill Snelson Young Ecumenists Fund which opens for applications in September 2023.